Behavior

 French Bulldog and Beagle greeting each other by sniffing butts at park.

 Dogs have a sense of smell that puts ours to shame, thanks to their superhuman olfactory anatomy.
-First, their noses have up to 300 million olfactory receptors, while ours have a measly 6 million.
+Research in canine olfaction shows that dogs have up to 300 million olfactory receptors, compared to about 6 million in humans.

-But what truly sets their sense of smell apart is the Jacobson’s organ (aka the vomeronasal organ).
+What truly sets their sense of smell apart is the Jacobson’s organ (also called the vomeronasal organ), a structure well-documented in mammalian sensory biology.
 This special organ sits above the roof of the mouth and does more than just detect smells — it picks up chemical signals (like pheromones) from other dogs, animals, and humans.

 The Jacobson’s organ connects directly to the brain and helps dogs with social communication, mating behaviors, and prey detection.
 It’s a powerful tool humans simply don’t have.